-The Baader-Meinhof Phenomenon is the phenomenon where something recently learned suddenly appears ‘everywhere’.
-Also called Frequency Bias (or Illusion), the Baader-Meinhof Phenomenon is the seeming appearance of a newly-learned – or paid attention to – concept in unexpected places.
+The Baader-Meinhof Phenomenon is the phenomenon where something you recently learned suddenly appears ‘everywhere’.
+Also called Frequency Bias (or Illusion), the Baader-Meinhof Phenomenon is the seeming appearance of a newly-learned (or paid attention to) concept in unexpected places.
 Where Did the Idea of a Frequency Illusion Come From?
-Linguist Arnold Zwicky first put the […]
+Linguist Arnold Zwicky first put the term […]

 Why not go for the gold?
 I already asked you if lower salaried majors should pay higher rates on student loans and if higher salaried majors should pay higher tuition.
 Inspired by a recent post on the Freakonomics blog, I present to you another controversial (yet interesting) question for you to ponder.
 Should the less attractive receive benefits commensurate with their disadvantages due to their looks?